Thursday, January 8, 2015

 The lesson isn’t taking hold.
 She is still brooding.
 So I acquiesce, and tell her we can take the shortcut if we can find a clear starting point.
 Off we go.

 For a while, all is good.
 There is a trail, of sorts.
 Then it’s gone, and we’re halfway down the hillside, too far to return to our starting point.
 I already know how this will go, having done it previously with my husband and Lisa.
 But then something happens that I don’t expect.
 Hannah takes charge, path-finding most of the way, scrambling over boulders, not complaining over the endless scrapes and scratches from the thorny bushes.
 She’s only wearing running shorts and a t-shirt.
 I have long pants and a fleece pullover.
 I cease worrying about her as I must concentrate fully on getting myself out of this predicament.
-We hit numerous dead-ends—slabs too steep and chasms too wide.
+We hit numerous dead-ends—slabs too steep and chasms too wide to traverse.
 To cross requires jumping, and I cannot jump.
 I’m too afraid.
 My daughter had been right about that.